BilalALBENNI/IAMZ-U5-Assignment/report.md

 ### EX9: We used QuickGO to compared leaf development across species.
 Arabidopsis showed more experimental evidence 137 products than Prunus 4 products and Zea mays 5 products.

 ### EX10: We retrieved the 3D structure from AlfaFold Databvase using ID Q9ZTZ8.
 It showed high confidence (pLDDT > 90) in core domain and lower confidence in disoredered regions.
+While the AlphaFold model for ARF6 (Q9ZTZ8) showed 100% identity and high confidence, I also compared it to PDB template 4dui.1.A, which had a sequence identity of 55.61% and a GMQE score of 0.77.

 ## 1.2 Problems we faced: